-This article reviews basic information regarding comparisons between air and ground transportation, medical care provided in aircraft, different mission profiles, safety and cost considerations, preparing patients for transport, and the potential clinical impact of air medical services.
+This activity reviews basic information regarding comparisons between air and ground transportation, medical care provided in aircraft, different mission profiles, safety and cost considerations, preparing patients for transport, and the potential clinical impact of air medical services.

 The safety of aeromedical assets is an important focus when comparing aeromedical to ground transportation.
 Rotor-wing aircraft have drawn intense scrutiny because of multiple high profile crashes.
 Because of the rapid response requirements and often unsecured scenes, helicopter EMS (HEMS) units are considered the highest risk mode of patient transportation.
 Although ground units are involved in far more crashes than their air counterparts, air incidents are more likely to involve fatalities.
 Based on data from the National Highway Traffic Safety Administration, approximately 2% of ground ambulance accidents result in fatalities, while upward of 20% of HEMS crashes end with at least one death.

 Most safety issues are related to weather, obstacles, night flying, and mechanical problems.
 Each of these is mitigated using multiple strategies, with a key emphasis on crew resource management and communication.
 Standard strategies include shift safety briefings, preflight checklists, utilizing pre-selected landing zones, weather prediction models and radar, scheduled maintenance, and crash avoidance technology on the aircraft.
 Flight services often follow the best practices rule of “3 to go, 1 to say no”, wherein all crew members including pilot(s) and medical team must agree that the mission falls within predefined safety parameters, and any crew member can abort the flight for any reason, and the flight will be canceled, no questions asked.
 It is also an accepted best practice to withhold patient acuity information from the pilot until after the accept/reject mission decision has been made, to not bias the pilot’s decision regarding safety.